junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 22.1.
 Q-leaning

-Bellman equations define a recursive relationship between value functions for all states $s$ in $S$ and any of their successor states $s$ under a policy $\pi$, by decompsing the value function into immediate reward and discounted value of next state.
+Bellman equations define a recursive relationship between value functions for all states $$s$$ in $$S$$ and any of their successor states $$s$$ under a policy $$\pi$$, by decompsing the value function into immediate reward and discounted value of next state.

 Solve MDP/Q-learning using `pymdptoolbox` library.

-Q-learning uses learning rate $\alpha$ * Temporal difference to update the value function, this improvement is bootstrapping.
+Q-learning uses learning rate $$\alpha$$ * Temporal difference to update the value function, this improvement is bootstrapping.
 Q-learning is part of temporal difference (TD) learning algorithms.
 TD learning doesn't wait until receiving final reward for an episode.
 Instead, it updates its estimates using values of intermediate states that are closer to final reeward, so intermediate state is one time step ahead.

 ## 22.2.
 Double Deep Q-learning (DDQN) - decoupling action and prediction